alexrudall/ruby-openai/README.md

 ### Whisper

-Whispr is a speech to text model that can be used to generate text in a conversational style.
-You can use it to generate a text based on a audio file [messages](https://platform.openai.com/docs/guides/chat/introduction):
+Whisper is a speech to text model that can be used to generate text based on an audio file [messages](https://platform.openai.com/docs/guides/chat/introduction):

 #### Translate